Easy way to connect remotely :

 - Obtain CISCO Anyconnect from it.cornell.edu/vpn - follow the install instructions for your operating system.
 Your user name will be netid@en-ma-vpn-acad Use your regular netid password.

 - Note that VPN now requires two-step login.
 In the drop down titled Group, select Two-factor, then Tab after you put in your password.

 Then, use the remote access portal to the Swanson lab to simplify the connection process: https://remoteaccess.labstats.com/cornell-swanson-lab.html

 The Swanson lab computers have "swsn" in their names.
-Extra computers from the Orange computer lab with "orange" in their names have been added to the pool to accommodate overflow.
-The "orange" computers are less powerful but have the Ansys research license on them which has no restriction on the node count.
+They use the Ansys research license which has no restriction on the node/cell count.

 Make sure your remote desktop client is the most recent.
 Some older versions do not connect properly and give nondescript errors which are difficult to troubleshoot.

 Less easy way to connect remotely :

 Please watch the following video to learn how to connect remotely.

 A few things have been changed since this video was recorded, please use the links and tips included below.